sneaker-bot/electron-net-request/README.md

 # electron-net-request

 This will hopefully make electron net request easier to use.
-Enjoy :)).

 See main.js for examples.

 get : (url, headers, proxy, session_id)